 Strokes move quickly, but medications can help to soften the clot and ease the damage you will endure during the episode.
 If you are given quick treatment and the damage is minor, your brain may heal.

 Brain cells can knit together new connections, and when they do, they can begin to transmit signals from the optic nerve to processing centers as intended.
 But there is a limit to your healing.
 Within a few months of your stroke, you might see improvements.
 But after that time, you may not.

 Your doctor can help you adjust to vision changes after a stroke.
 Glasses, including some with patches of high magnification, could help you overcome vision difficulties.
 Your doctor can also teach you how to scan your visual field, so you can use the entirety of your eye despite the damaged portions.

 Moving Through Eye Challenges

-Reading about disorders like this isn’t easy, especially when many of them cause permanent damage.
-It’s important to understand that you don’t have to take on these challenges alone.
+Reading about disorders like this is not easy, especially when many of them cause permanent damage.
+It’s important to understand that you do not have to take on these challenges alone.

 Opticians, ophthalmologists, and other eye experts are adept at both examining eyes and developing treatments for deficits.
 A visit to an expert like this could result in solutions you would never have thought of on your own.